Umar-sfdc/Quest/Subscription & Billing Management/README.md

-# Steps to Create a Subscription Billing & Management System in Salesforce
+# Steps to Create a Complex Subscription Billing & Management System in Salesforce

 ### **Objective:**

-Build a Subscription Billing and Management System to handle subscription plans, customers, invoices, and payments efficiently.
-The system should automate billing cycles, calculate taxes, and provide reports.
+Build a robust Subscription Billing and Management System to handle subscription plans, customers, invoices, and payments with advanced features like tiered pricing, tax calculations, and detailed analytics.
+This system should automate billing cycles, support integrations, and ensure data security.

 ---